buracchi/common/README.md

-# data-structures
+# common

-Implementation of data structures in C.
+Common modules in C.